ksr3017/HMSWebApp/README.md

 This ia a sample Spring Boot Web application.
+Updated from local.